Home arrow LABANORAS BIRD LIST arrow Labanoras Bird List.

 River Warbler.

 Irregular on my land, one pair very occasionally breeds in damper areas within the regenerating scrub.
-Typically a late migrant, from mid-May to early June, example from 4 June 2023.
+Typically a late migrant, from mid-May to early June, example from 4 June 2023 and 26 May 2024.
 Relatively common around nearby lakes.

 Great Reed Warbler.